 Be careful, however.

-I put through a test purchase to see what would happen when I purchase Iberia Avios with my Platinum Card® from American Express and when the vendor appeared in my online account, it appeared to be coded as a travel agent (and not an airline).
+I put through a test purchase to see what would happen when I purchase Iberia Avios with card_name and when the vendor appeared in my online account, it appeared to be coded as a travel agent (and not an airline).

-A couple of days later, the Membership Rewards points that this transaction will earn appeared on my account and confirmed my fears – Amex is not coding Iberia Avios purchases as an airline purchase so anyone using their Platinum Card to buy Iberia Avios will only earn 1 point/dollar.
+A couple of days later, the Membership Rewards points that this transaction will earn appeared on my account and confirmed my fears – Amex is not coding Iberia Avios purchases as an airline purchase so anyone using card_name to buy Iberia Avios will only earn 1 point/dollar.

 What this means is that someone wanting to purchase Iberia Avios will probably be better off using a credit card that offers bonus points for spending in the broader “travel” category.
 E.g.